 It's worth spending a day driving around the Mani peninsula to enjoy its fabulous and diverse scenery: picturesque fishing villages, quiet pebbly beaches, small Byzantine churches, pine-clad mountains, valleys and sleepy hilltop villages.

 Asphalted roads are a relatively recent introduction to Mani.
 In the 1960s the main way of moving goods was by pack animal using the 'kalderimi', a system of cobbled tracks connecting the villages.

 Limeni is Areopolis' traditional port and a lovely little village, another great base for exploring the Mani.
 Its picturesque bay is characterized by a harbour with bobbing fishing boats, a charming row of houses and a very pretty castle.
 It's also on the doorstep of the Diros Caves, one of the earliest inhabited places in Greece.
 Here you can travel by boat through the caverns admiring the fantastic stalagmites and stalactites.

 Kardamili is a quaint village by the sea in the outer Mani region of the Peloponnese.
 The sea here is clear and clean and there are a few lovely pebbly beaches in the area backed by olive groves.

 On a gentle slope behind the main street is Old Kardamili, where you'll find abandoned tower houses clustered around the 18th church of Agios Spyridon which saw action during the War of Independence.

 Tayetos Mountain, named after an ancient Greek nymph, is just a short drive from Kardamili and is definitely worth a visit.
 Rindomo and Viros Gorge offer hiking opportunites.

 A little further away, in the greater Mani area, are Cape Tenaro, the southern-most point of mainland Europe, and the fortified town of Mystras, a UNESCO world heritage site situated on a steep cliff of Tayetos.

 This gorgeous hotel, right at the heart of the Mani, is built in the traditional architectural style of the Mani.
-An ideal base for exploring this beautiful region.
+The hotel has far-reaching views over Limeni Bay.